Frankel property and Maximum Principle at Infinity for complete minimal hypersurfaces: Maximum Principle at Infinity

-\begin{theorem}[Tubular Neighborhood Theorem] Let $(\amb^n ,g)$, $3 \leq n \leq 7$, be a complete manifold of bounded geometry and $\Ricb \geq 0$.
+\begin{theorem}[Tubular Neighborhood Theorem] Let $(\amb^n, g)$, $3 \leq n \leq 7$, be a complete manifold of bounded geometry and $\Ricb \geq 0$.
 Let $\Sigma \subset \amb$ be a properly embedded, two-sided, parabolic, minimal hypersurface of bounded second fundamental form.
-Then, there exists $\epsilon >0$ (depending only on the bounds for the sectional curvatures and the second fundamental form) such that ${\rm Tub}_\epsilon (\Sigma)$ is embedded.
-Moreover, ${\rm Tub}_\epsilon (\Sigma)$ is well-oriented and of bounded extrinsic geometry (cf. Definition \ref{ETube}). \end{theorem}
+Then, there exists $\epsilon > 0$ (depending only on the bounds for the sectional curvatures and injectivity radius of $\amb$ and the second fundamental form of $\Sigma$) such that ${\rm Tub}_\epsilon (\Sigma)$ is embedded, well-oriented and of bounded extrinsic geometry (cf. Definition \ref{ETube}). \end{theorem}

-\begin{remark} An ideal triangle in the hyperbolic plane shows the hypothesis Ricci non negative is necessary. \end{remark}
+\begin{remark} An ideal triangle in the hyperbolic plane shows the hypothesis of non-negative Ricci curvature is necessary. \end{remark}